 We stopped at the first dive we could afford and watched re-runs of “Fame”.
 (Don’t judge us for that choice…we had “rabbit ears” for an antenna, with only a handful of TV channels back then).

 The next day, we stopped at a Howard Johnson’s and could swear we saw Jimmy Olson at the counter, (working his side job away from “The Daily Planet”?)

 The experience stuck with us for years… back in safety and warmth our rehearsal room, it inspired to write and name an epic rock-instrumental overture entitled, “Northway / Vermont”.
 Watch a performance of the song here: https://parousiabuff.com/video/parousia-unveils-art-science-plant-6#northway

-Yes, we did get paid (eventually), for one night’s performance and some expense.
-We convinced our booking agent Dave Buffamonti, to go back to the owner and cite the wording in the agreement which did not require a minimum draw.
-Oh, and the fact that we all could have been burned to a crispy fritter while sleeping in his faulty wired death-loft also helped our negotiations a bit!
+Band expense for this fiasco totaled $658.00… actually more, but we stopped counting.
+Everyone had to take a loss and a few of us chipped in with personal money to cover the rest.
+Yes, Parousia did get paid $425.00 (eventually), for one night’s performance and some expense, after convincing our booking agent Dave Buffamonti, to go back to The Texas bar- owner and cite the wording in the agreement, which did not require a minimum draw.
+Oh, and the fact that all of us could have been burned to a crispy fritter while sleeping in a badly wired ‘death-loft’ also helped out negotiations a bit!

 “It was the best of times, it was the worst of times, it was the age of wisdom, it was the age of foolishness, it was the epoch of belief…” -Charles Dickens, “a tale of two cities”.